vivekvashist/TIL/git/git_terms.md

 > `committed` - means that the data is safely stored in your local database.
 If a particular version of a file is in the Git directory, it is considered committed.

 **What are the 3 main sections of a Git project?**
-> `working tree` - is a single checkout of one version of the project.These files are pulled out of the compressed database in the Git directory and placed on disk for you to use of modify.
+> `working tree` - is a single checkout of one version of the project.These files are pulled out of the compressed database in the Git directory and placed on disk for you to use and modify.

 > `staging area` - is a file,(technical name is `index`) contained in your Git directory, that stores information about what will go into your next commit.